Philip Sugden: Studies of the Whitechapel murders

 Sugden's book did not set out to name Jack the Ripper, but to painstakingly reconstruct the crimes within the context of the London of 1888, and to establish as accurate a record as possible.
 Only with such a foundation was it possible to measure the various suspects, and in his book he found insufficient evidence to accuse any of those named by the police or subsequent enquirers.
-The strongest case, he believed, could be made against the Polish-born George Chapman, but he emphasized that even that was weak and highly circumstantial.
+The strongest case, he believed, could be made against the Polish-born George Chapman, but he emphasised that even that was weak and highly circumstantial.
 The book received both critical and popular success.

 Other work

 Throughout his life, Sugden's interests were wide-ranging and he spoke authoritatively about numerous subjects, including natural history (especially fishes and the conservation movement), American frontier history, piracy and privateering, the Age of Discovery, crime in 18th-century London, the campaigns of Alexander the Great and Hannibal, popular music (particularly American punk rock) and French cinema.
 In all of these areas, he found topics of consuming interest, to which he devoted close and painstaking research.

 Two books were almost completed at the time of his death.
 A Cabinet of Curiosities contained several studies of controversial or unexplained events relating to history and natural history.
 One of the chapters, dealing with the death of the Hull aviator Amy Johnson, was published posthumously.
 Sugden's greatest work was, however, his study of the career of the English criminal Jack Sheppard and the London underworld of the early 18th century.
 The research spanned forty years of Sugden's life, and was begun before historical crime became a fashionable subject among historians.
 He contributed an article on Sheppard to The Oxford Dictionary of National Biography and had almost completed The Georgian Underworld of Jack Sheppard at the time of his death.
 Its completion has been undertaken by his brother, John.

 A work of a different and lighter kind, produced jointly with his brother, was a sprawling epistolary novel based on imaginary communities in contemporary Hull and Yorkshire.
 It contains a lively portrait of life in East Yorkshire at that time.